fasterize/js-cloudimage-responsive/README.md

 relative to the baseURL in your config.

 **NOTES:**
 * The plugin uses a special algorithm to detect the width of the image container and set the image size accordingly.
-This is the recommended way of using the Cloudimage Responsive plugin.
+This is the recommended way of using the EdgePic Responsive plugin.
 * Images where `ci-src` is not used will be delivered in a standard, non-responsive way.
 * Parameters after "?" question mark will be added at the end of result URL after processing by the plugin.